Monday, July 4, 2016

 Though the Vatican acknowledged the letter, no action was taken.

 We’ll come back to that.
 But the argument of the Catholic readers of this page is: 'Our church is THE Church, therefore any bad thing that happens within it is an attack from Satan.'
-I get the logic; but there’s another explanation.
+I get the logic; but it is based on a faulty assumption.

 Many Catholics assume, because they've been told theirs is the oldest and largest organized sector of Christianity, it must be The True Church, and all other churches have apostatized from it.
 Two problems with that assumption: One, it is not the oldest, and two, bigger isn’t always better.